sharanyap21/sharanyap21/README.md

 ### Hey, I'm Sharanya 👋

 Aspiring to be a Software Engineer with an interest in Machine Learning and Web Development.
-Pursuing a Computer Science major at Virginia Tech.
+Pursuing a Computer Science degree at Virginia Tech.

 🍎 **Education** <br />
 Virginia Tech <br />